A person adding a mud mixture to bamboo stalks that are attached to a wall, showcasing sustainable building practices.

 • Days combine classroom learning with time in the landscape.
 Mornings typically include lectures and discussions, followed by field exercises, site observation, and collaborative design work in the afternoon.
 Some evenings include optional gatherings or excursions to connect with the surrounding community.

 • Yes.
-Daily lunch and dinner are included in collaboration with Rojo Restaurant for the duration of the course and prepared with an emphasis on fresh, locally sourced ingredients whenever possible.
+3 daily meals are included in collaboration with Rojo Restaurant for the duration of the course and prepared with an emphasis on fresh, locally sourced ingredients whenever possible.
+Meals are served family style and are vegetarian-based with fresh seafood options.
+If you have any dietary restrictions or special requests, please let us know during the application process.

 • Most participants will find it easiest to fly into Playa de Oro International Airport, located about 1.5–2 hours from Arroyo Seco.
 This airport receives direct flights from several cities in the United States and Mexico.